ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 ```

 !!! tip "Organising your data on the NSCDS"
-    As the NSCDS will be available across multiple services, you may wish to create an `archer2`
+    As the NSCDS will be available across multiple services, we advise that you create an `archer2`
     subdirectory in your space to ensure that your ARCHER2 data does not get accidentally overwritten
     or confused with data you generate on other services where NSCDS is available.

 !!! important "NSCDS not on compute nodes"
     The NSCDS is not available on the ARCHER2 compute nodes.
+It is available on the
+    ARCHER2 login nodes and the data analysis nodes available via the "serial" QoS.

 !!! tip "Asking for help"
     If you are having issues accessing data on the NSCDS then